Frequently Asked Questions

 Generally we can continue to work while it's raining.
 If it rains really hard we will continue to work inside of the building or home preparing the furniture for moving.
 We will continue making trips to the truck as soon as it's more convenient.
 The Ontrack Moving team will always care about both locations and will make sure to place blankets on the floor or other items to ensure the home stays as dry as possible.

-We can assist with the connection and disconnection of major appliances or equipment but it is the sole responsibility of the shipper (You) to ensure that these appliances are properly installed and serviced by a professional.
-Ontrack Moving cannot assume any responsibility while or after the appliances or equipment have been installed or uninstalled.
-While many of home appliances are fairly easy to uninstall or re-install we cannot foresee what is going to happen when or after we handle connections, circuits, hoses or valves.
+We can assist with the connection and disconnection of major appliances or equipment but it is the sole responsibility of the shipper (You) to ensure that these appliances or equipment are properly installed and serviced by a professional as it should.
+Ontrack Moving cannot assume any responsibility while or after the appliances or equipment have been handled, installed or uninstalled.
+While many home appliances are fairly easy to uninstall or re-install we cannot foresee what is going to happen during, when or after we handle them, connections, circuits, hoses or valves.
 Keep in mind that we are licensed professional movers, we do not hold a pluming or electrical license.

 While not required at Ontrack Moving, tipping is a way to express satisfaction to the crew on a job well performed and it is very common in this industry.
 Although it's Ontrack Moving policy not to ask you for a tip, the movers will highly appreciate it and it is a sign that you are happy with their performance and that you value their hard work and efficiency.
 Our experience shows us that our customers have tipped an average of 10 to 20% of the bill, which is split among the crew members.

 Unfortunately, licensed moving companies cannot transport customers in the moving truck for liability reasons.
-You can always arrange a ride with a friend, cab service or Uber on move day.
+You can always arrange a ride with a friend, cab service, Uber, or lift on your move day.

-We accept cash, debit or credit card including Visa, Master Card, American Express, and Discover.
+For local residential moves we accept cash, debit or credit card including Visa, Master Card, American Express, and Discover.
+For commercial & residential long distance moves the only method of payment accepted is cash or cashier's check.
+For commercial moves we accept company checks.
 We do not accept personal checks.
+Contact sales to find out more.

-Ontrack Moving provides a basic protection of 0.60 cents per pound per article.
-It ensures recovery of 60 cents multiplied by the weight of the item in case the item is destroyed.
+Ontrack Moving provides a free and very basic protection of 0.60 cents per pound per article.
+It ensures recovery of 60 cents multiplied by the weight of the item in case the item is destroyed or lost.
 This is a very minimal protection and your goods are probably worth considerably more.

 Additional insurance can be purchased through "Movinginsurance.com" for your safety and convenience.
 For more information about purchasing additional insurance for your belongings please contact moving insurance directly by phone at 1-888-893-8835 or 24/7 at www.movinginsurance.com.
-Also you can always check with your home owners insurance to see if your belongings are covered in your policy at no additional cost.
+You can always check with your renter or home owners insurance to see if your belongings are covered in your policy at no additional cost to you.

 Customer Packed Boxes (PBO-Packed By Owner)